-Canadian junior hockey team bus crash kills 14
+Fourteen killed in Canadian youth hockey team bus crash

 “I cannot imagine what these parents are going through, and my heart goes out to everyone affected by this terrible tragedy, in the Humboldt community and beyond,” Prime Minister Justin Trudeau wrote in a tweet.

-Family and friends of the victims took to social media to express their grief.
+Family and friends of the victims took to social media to express their grief with #prayersforhumboldt.

 “The Broncos bus crashed on the way to Nipawin tonight Ryan is in hospital.
 There were fatalities and we are heartbroken.
 We will be flying out tomorrow,” Michelle Straschnitzki said on Facebook regarding her son.